 Eva is the author of several publications, including Buffalo’s Blacks: Talking Proud and Black History: A Different Approach.
 Eva credits the lack of real and truthful history collection and story-telling on the local African-American experience as her reasons of becoming an author several years ago.
 In 1974, Eva retired from Roswell Park.
 Despite retirement, however, Eva continued working with the federal government that trained nurse practitioners, as well as joining Medical Personal Pool as a home care supervisor, where she was later appointed as a staff developer for the firm

-Eva, who now resides in Williamsville, New York, continues to be an inspiration for many people.
-She continues to be referred to as the consummate example of inspiration and determination for many.
+Eva, who resided in Williamsville, New York, was an inspiration for many people.
+She is referred to as the consummate example of inspiration and determination for many.

-Even after her retirement, Eva still spends much of her time helping others.
-Struggling against impressive odds and coming out on top has been a pattern for her, but she insists it has been more than a matter of luck.
+Even after her retirement, Eva spent much of her time helping others.
+Struggling against impressive odds and coming out on top has been a pattern for her, but she insisted it was more than a matter of luck.

-Many people throughout the Buffalo-community, in an effort to thank her for her years of service in the field of health and her commitment in making the city that she loves a better place to live for so many, have organized efforts to create a college scholarship in her name, that will be awarded annually to a deserving student aspiring for a career in health.
-Roswell Park will also name a nursing training room at its campus in her honor.
+Many people throughout the Buffalo community, in an effort to thank her for her years of service in the field of health and her commitment in making the city that she loves a better place to live for so many, have organized efforts to create a college scholarship in her name, that will be awarded annually to a deserving student aspiring for a career in health.